 Content is encouraged that are unique, innovative, and may catalyze discussion and debate among members and affiliates of CPA, as well as within the psychological community.

-- New trends in psychology or psychology research
+- Commentaries on new trends in psychology or psychology research;

 - All regular submissions must be between 800 and 2000 words.
-Exceptions must be approved by the editorial board.
+Exceptions must be approved by the Editor-in-Chief.
 Reponses and comments to articles published in previous issues may be shorter

 - Graphics and tables to accompany submissions will be considered on an individual basis.
 Those wishing to submit graphics should include the graphics with the submission, with a note describing the graphics and how they support the submission.

 - Submissions may include references if necessary or required.
 References are not included in the overall article submission length word count, but may be limited by the Editor-in-Chief.

 - Submissions must adhere to APA publishing guidelines.

 - Authors must be CPA members.
 Submissions by Student Affiliates will be given priority.